Brass

 NoMad's Wine-Forward Dining Scene and Where Brass Sits Within It

 The stretch of Madison Avenue between 25th and 30th Streets has, over the past decade, shifted from a secondary dining corridor into one of Manhattan's more interesting mid-blocks for serious restaurants and hotel dining rooms.
 The neighbourhood's character is distinct from the high-visibility theatrics of the Meatpacking District or the chef-driven density of the West Village: NoMad tables tend toward considered programming, longer wine lists, and a clientele that arrives with reservations rather than walk-in optimism.
-Brass, at 7 East 27th Street, occupies this zone and carries the credentials to match it, having received a White Star designation from Star Wine List following its publication on the platform in April 2025.
+Brass, a French brasserie in New York City at 7 East 27th Street, is priced around $100 per person.

 In New York City, the hotel dining room has undergone a significant reappraisal.
 For much of the 2000s, hotel restaurants carried a reputational discount, perceived as convenience offerings for guests reluctant to venture outside.
 That assumption has been steadily dismantled by a generation of properties that treat their food and beverage program as a primary identity driver rather than an amenity.
 The dual restaurant-and-hotel classification at Brass places it in this more demanding category, where the wine program and dining room must hold up to scrutiny from a non-captive audience.
 The White Star credential suggests it does.